Vijayan-KS/100-days-of-code/log.md

 **Today's Progress**:

-**Thoughts**: Only 2.5m left for yearend I decide to improve my progress and I decide to spend 75% of time(working time) to improvement
+**Thoughts**: Only 2.5m left for yearend I decide to improve my progress.